-Acceptance.
-I hear this word a lot in relation to living with a serious health issue, whether that be an illness, injury and/or disability.
-I often here clients say,
+I hear the word acceptance a lot in relation to living with a challenging health issue, whether that be an illness, injury and/or disability.
+My clients often say,

 I can’t accept this.

-I just got to get to a place where I can accept this.
+If I could get to a place where I can accept this.

 I think my issue is accepting what has happened.

 Or a variant thereof.
 There is a lot of meaning wrapped up in the word ‘acceptance’ for my clients.
-And struggle.
-Emotions.
-Hope.
+And struggle, emotions and hope.
 For them, it’s often about finding a way back to a place of peace and calmness in relation to living with the impact of their illness, injury and/or disability.
 And experiencing a quality of life and sense of wellness.

 Some years ago I came across Acceptance Commitment Therapy and wondered if this was a therapy that helped people get to that place of acceptance.
 I read more about it.
 And earlier this year I completed an 8-day course on it.
 I learned that it can help you transform the struggle of living with a serious health issue into energy you can apply to what you value in your life.

 In this post and the next two, I will explain how Acceptance Commitment Therapy can help you do that.
 It has so many useful nuggets and ways of thinking that can help you to create the life you want whilst living with a serious health issue.
-And I’ll be sharing those strategies which you can start implementing immediately to get yourself and your life going in a direction you value.
+I will also share strategies you can start implementing immediately to get yourself and your life going in a direction you value.

-Also, when you decide to get help adapting to living with a serious health issue, you may be wondering what the potential benefits are, how the process works, what is expected of you, and will it work.
+Also, when you decide to get help so you can find a way to live well with a challenging health issue, you may have a number of questions.
+What are the benefits?
+How does the process work?
+What is expected of me?
+Will it work?
 Experiencing some concerns, anxiety and just wanting to make sure your money is well spent is normal.
 This post and the next two will also help answer those questions too.

 Even though ACT originated in the therapy world, there are aspects which can be used by professionals in other helping professions.
 In fact, on my training there were other coaches and Human Resources and Learning & Development professionals in addition to therapists.
 Supervision is important to ensure this is done within the professional’s skillset and competence.
 And that I have.